reactjs/react-modal/README.md

 this then none of the default styles will apply and you will have full control over styling via CSS.

+You can also pass a `portalClassName` to change the wrapper's class (*ReactModalPortal*).
+This doesn't affect styling as no styles are applied to this element by default.

 ### Overriding styles globally
 The default styles above are available on `Modal.defaultStyles`.
 Changes to this